surajhell88/rubygemtrial/README.md

 # Rubygemtrial

 Welcome to my new gem!
-In this hell of a gem, I have setup 5 commands which help a user to say hello, setup his/her oauth token, reset the session, submit what he/she has learned and test his/her code.
+In this hell of a gem, there is a list of commands which helps a user to say hello, setup an oauth token, reset the session, open a lesson, submit work done and test code.

 ## Prerequisites